Some People Do: Background

 Band wrote on Twitter: “This song is a side of us we haven’t shown as blatantly, and it’s a little scary to put out into the world, but part of our job as songwriters is to tell the truth, even if it’s hard to go there.”

 Music

 Matt Ramsey wrote on Instagram: “It’s a breaking-point kind of song.
 I think inherently we’re all good people and want to be good people, but no matter who you are, sometimes you hurt the ones you love, It’s about that desire to be the best person you can be for those people.”

 The song featured a poignant piano melody and strings that fit with the reflective and heartbreaking lyrics.

 Music video

 The music video was released on April 3, 2020, directed by Mason Allen.
 It was inspired by Jason Schneidman, celebrity groomer who was once homeless, but changed his life around after battling drug addiction and found Old Dominion joining Schneidman to help his Men’s Groomer Foundation in Los Angeles.

-As the band’s poignant single played on behind them, Schneidman and the band doled out haircuts and a hot meal to the local homeless community.
+In the music video, Schneidman and the band gave out free haircuts and hot meals to the local homeless community.

-And band worte on Instagram: “Everything about our friend Jason’s life and mission is what this song is all about.
-We’re grateful to him for telling his story and helping us capture the spirit of the song.
-We hope it helps lift you up a bit.”